 A free, 3 week, part-time course by Edventure: Frome for 19-35-year-olds.

-You’ll spend three weeks in a team designing and making products by hand from unseasoned or ‘green’ wood.
-You’ll start in the woods selecting and felling your tree.
-Then, bring it back to Edventure and work with an expert local woodworker to learn techniques and get stuck into the making and experimenting process before coming up with products for your team to sell at the Frome Independent Market.
+You’ll spend three weeks in a team designing and making products by hand from reclaimed wood that would otherwise end up in landfill.
+You’ll work with an expert local woodworker to learn techniques and get stuck into the making and experimenting process before coming up with products for your team to sell at the Frome Independent Market.

 You get to choose what to do with the profits.